REMOVAL & INTERSTATE REMOVAL ATTORNEY IN SALEM, MASSACHUSETTS

-We represent both sides of the interstate removal issue.
+At Lamb and Lamb, P.C., we represent both sides of the interstate removal issue.
 These stressful situations often end up being resolved through trial.
-However, it is possible to reach a suitable arrangement in the best interest of the children before going to court.
-We have the experience to negotiate and work through the proper legal channels to acheive an outcome suitable for all.
+However, it is possible to reach a suitable arrangement in the best interest of the children.

 Although a parent’s relationship with the children may not be affected by an interstate removal, future visitation could change.
 A short move today could transpire into a relocation further away from the non-custodial parent.
 It is important to consider short-term and long-term consequences of these moves with our attorney.